GII/emdb/docs/source/how_to_do/work_with_cognitive_nodes.md

         default_class: cognitive_nodes.policy.Policy
 ```

 The Space class is used in the PNode to store the points and anti-points and to calculate its activation.
-It can be used in Goals too.
+It can also be used in Goals to model rewarded areas of the space.

 ## How to interact with Congnitive Nodes

 There are some common topics and services with which we are able to interact with the cognitive nodes present in the architecture:

 - **Get_activation service:** There are two ways to use this service: sending a perception, with the format specified in [this section](../how_to_do/work_with_perceptions.md), or sending an empty dictionary ({}).
 In the first case, the node will calculate its new activation with the received perception and will return it.
 In the second case, the node will return its current activation.
-There are nodes in which the perception doesn't affect to the activation, so it will return its current activation too, although we send a perception.
+There are nodes where perception does not affect activation, so they will return their current activation whether a perception is sent or not.

 - **Get_information service:** This service returns information about a specific node, such as its name, its node type, its current activation, or the name and type of its neighbor nodes.